idosumit/GPT2-from-scratch/README.md

 pip install -r requirements.txt
 ```

-Note: `pip` should automatically be installed if yopu create a virtual environment, but in case your terminal throws errors, you can install it manually too:
+Note: `pip` should automatically be installed if you create a virtual environment, but in case your terminal throws errors, you can install it manually too:

 [pip installation](https://pip.pypa.io/en/stable/installation/)